mattl/dbx/how-to.md

 	  </div>
 	  <!-- /.col-md-4 -->
 	  <div class="col-md-4">
+	    <h3>Digital</h3>
-	    <h3>On the Mantic Digital site there is all sorts of great downladable content that supports your favourite games.
+	    On the Mantic Digital site there is all sorts of great downladable content that supports your favourite games.
 	    <img src="../img/Grogan.png" />
 	    <p>Coming soon</p>
 	    <a class="btn btn-default" href="#">Coming Soon</a>